Toxikuu/to/README.md

 NOT WORKING ON IT YET.
 PROBABLY NOT SOON.
 NO PROMISES.

 ## TODO
+- [ ] Add a flag `--no-dependencies` to skip resolving and installing dependencies for `to install`
+- [ ] Add an option to the config to disable logging to stdout
+    - Also add a framework for changing config options for a single run via a flag
+- [x] Add support for `--root=/path/to/destdir` to the install subcommand
+    - Don't bother trying to get `i()` to work with this, and simply mention that post-install instructions aren't supported for `--root` installs
+- [x] Allow `mk check || true` and similar commands
+    - [ ] Test this
 - [ ] Release the stage file somewhere and download it when installing
     - [ ] Add a variable to the makefile to avoid downloading the default stagefile